DCASE-REPO/dcase2019_task2_baseline/README.md

 * **Warm Start**: As mentioned in the Usage section earlier, specifying `warmstart=1` requires also specifying a `--warmstart_checkpoint` flag as well as optionally the `--warmstart_{include,exclude}_scopes` flags.

-* **Exponential Decay**: Setting `lrdecay` greater than 0 will enable exponential decay of learning rate, as described in the TensorFlow documentation to [tf.train.exponential_decay](https://www.tensorflow.org/api_docs/python/tf/train/exponential_decay).
-You will also need to specify the `--epoch_num_batches` flag to specify the number of batches in an epoch for the training dataset that you will be using, as well as the `decay_epochs` hyperparameter if you want to change the default number of epochs before the learning rate changes.
+* **Exponential Decay**: Setting `lrdecay` greater than 0 will enable exponential decay of learning rate, as described in the TensorFlow documentation of [tf.train.exponential_decay](https://www.tensorflow.org/api_docs/python/tf/train/exponential_decay).
+You will also need to specify the `--epoch_num_batches` flag to define the number of batches in an epoch for the training dataset that you will be using, as well as the `decay_epochs` hyperparameter if you want to change the default number of epochs before the learning rate changes.

-An aside on computing epoch sizes: We can use a simple back-of-the-envelope calculation of epoch sizes from dataset size because we use uncompressed WAVs with a fixed sample rate (44.1 kHz) and a fixed sample size (16-bit signed PCM).
-For example, the total size of the `train_curated` directory containing all the clips is 3.2 GB.
+An aside on computing epoch sizes: We can use a simple back-of-the-envelope calculation of epoch sizes from dataset file size because we use uncompressed WAVs with a fixed sample rate (44.1 kHz) and a fixed sample size (16-bit signed PCM).
+For example, the total size of the `train_curated` directory is 3.2 GB.
 Each sample is 2 bytes, and each second needs 44100 samples, so the total number of seconds in the training set is (3.2 * 2 ^ 30) / (2 * 44100) = ~38956.
 We frame examples with a hop of 0.5s seconds and if we have a batch size of 64, then the number of batches in an epoch would be 38956 / 0.5 / 64 = ~1217.
 Similarly, for a batch size of 64, the number of batches